 The Mitzvah Project / I Died in Auschwitz

-Jini Berman and Roger have crossed paths on numerous occasions, initially as colleagues in community organizing efforts and, later, for an urban youth development program in New York City.
+Jini Berman and Roger Grunwald have crossed paths on numerous occasions, initially as colleagues in community organizing efforts and, later, for an urban youth development program in New York City.
 Professionally, Jini spent many years in the human resources and recruitment space for the pharmaceutical industry in the San Francisco Bay Area.
 She has been an enthusiastic supporter of both I Died in Auschwitz and The Mitzvah Project and has introduced Roger to some of the projects’ most significant philanthropic partners.
 Originally from New York, Jini is enjoying her retirement near Austin, TX while continuing to pursue her many-year passion for all things equine, especially riding.

 Nancy Carlin directed the 2017 world premiere and 2018 follow-up production of I Died in Auschwitz.
 She has performed and directed extensively in regional theaters, including the American Conservatory Theater, Berkeley Rep, Aurora Theatre, Shotgun Players, Cal Shakes, and the Oregon Shakespeare Festival.
 A former company member of A.C.T. and associate artist with California Shakespeare Theater, Carlin is also a writer, producer, dialect coach, and acting teacher.
 A theater arts lecturer with San Jose State University and UC Berkeley, she holds a BA in comparative literature from Brown University and an MFA in acting from the American Conservatory Theater.
 She is the recipient of numerous Bay Area Theatre Critics Circle, DramaLogue, and Theatre Bay Area awards for best Principle Performance, Best Supporting Performance, and Best Director.
-Nancy co-authored the musical, Max Understood, co-produced the feature film, Haiku Tunnel, and can be seen in the soon to be released Eleanor Coppola film, Love is Love is Love.
+Nancy co-authored the musical, Max Understood, co-produced the feature film, Haiku Tunnel, and can be seen in the Eleanor Coppola film, Love is Love is Love.

 Brian Rogol is a Connecticut native and has been involved in Jewish education and Jewish communal work for his entire adult life.
 He attended Camp Ramah as a teenager and was a Near Eastern and Jewish Studies major at Brandeis University.
 Brian recently retired from GE Capital, where he was involved in commercial aircraft finance for 32 years.
 He now does consulting in the aircraft industry.
 In Stamford, CT, Brian was very active in the community including serving as a Little League coach, Junior Achievement advisor, serving on the Board of Directors and as President of Temple Beth El (Conservative Synagogue in Stamford) and sitting on the Executive Committee of the Jewish Federation of Stamford.
 While living in NYC, he served on the membership involvement and ‘gabbai’ committees at Romemu.
 Currently living in Redwood City with his wife Rhonna, he looks forward to continuing to work with Roger on expanding the reach of The Mitzvah Project.